Bluegrass Economic Advancement Movement

-With global consumption spending set to more than double by 2035, it is time to figure out these challenges!
-More than 80% of this growth will happen outside the U.S. and Europe.
-Will you be ready?
+To ensure a long and healthy future, U.S. firms—and Kentucky firms—need to fully participate in global opportunities.
+Global consumption spending is set to more than double by 2035.
+More than 80% of this growth in spending is happening outside the U.S. and Europe.